rstrietzel/plav/README.md

 just get the files and run setup.sh.
 This will create directories and set permissions in plav's root directory.
 It assumes www-data is the user that runs the webserver.

+plav is based on:
+- bizou by Marc Maurice (http://www.positon.org/bizou/en.html - GPLv3+)
+- Galleria by aino (http://galleria.io/ - MIT license)

+plav itself is free software under the terms of the GPLv3+, except of the Galleria part, which is MIT licensed.